Skip to main content

 Yiren Ding, Jack Wilburn, Hilson Shrestha, Akim Ndlovu, Kiran Gadhave,

-Carolina Nobre, Alexander Lex, Lane Harrison
+Carolina Nobre, Alexander Lex, Lane Harrison.

 reVISit: Supporting Scalable Evaluation of Interactive Visualizations